quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 ## Tuple {#tuple-field}

-A qlog event is typically associated with a single network tuple (a four-tuple of IP addresses and ports).
+A qlog event is typically associated with a single network "path", which is usually aligned with a four-tuple of IP addresses and ports.
 In many cases, this tuple will be the same for all events in a given trace, and does not need to be logged explicitly with each event.
-In this case, the "tuple" field can be omitted (in which case the default value of "" is assumed) or reflected in "common_fields" instead (see
+In this case, the "tuple" field can be omitted (in which case the default value of "" is assumed) or reflected in "common_fields" instead (see {{common-fields}}).
-{{common-fields}}).

 However, in some situations, such as during QUIC's Connection Migration or when using Multipath features, it is useful to be able to split events across